-In response to the QFF's submission regarding the negative ARR balance, the Authority notes that Sequater has resubmitted its NSP for the Logan River WSS which has resulted in a new ARR balance as noted above.
+In response to QFF on the negative ARR balance, the Authority noted that Sequater resubmitted its NSP for Logan River WSS, resulting in a new ARR balance as noted above.

-In addition, the Authority has reviewed not only Seqwater's proposed methodology for calculating an ARR balances to apply 1 July 2013, but also the prudency and efficiency of past renewals expenditure.
-This has resulted in a revised ARR balance for the Logan River WSS of negative \$700,646.
+The Authority reviewed Seqwater's proposed methodology for calculating an ARR balances for 1 July 2013, and the prudency and efficiency of past renewals expenditure.
+This resulted in a revised ARR balance for the Logan River WSS of negative \$700,646.

-In response to whether previous costs associated with certain infrastructure has been included in HUF calculations, the Authority has confirmed that prudent and efficient costs associated with Wyaralong Dam, Cedar Grove Weir and Bromelton off-stream storage have been included.
+In response to whether previous costs associated with certain infrastructure have been included in HUF calculations, the Authority confirmed that prudent and efficient costs associated with Wyaralong Dam, Cedar Grove Weir and Bromelton off-stream storage have been included.

-In response to irrigators questioning whether previously incurred flood damage costs have been included in ARR balances, Seqwater has confirmed that these costs will be met in their entirety, by insurance.
-As a consequence, no flood damage costs have been included in ARR balances.
+In response to irrigators questioning whether previously incurred flood damage costs have been included in ARR balances, Sequater confirmed that these costs will be met in their entirety, by insurance.
+As a consequence, no flood damage costs were included in ARR balances.